24-hour toll-free hotline

 International callers: if the toll-free number does not work on your phone, try using Skype.

 Hotline is presented by The Shelley & Donald Rubin Foundation as part of their Performance-in-Place series, and A.I.R.
 Gallery as part of their 2019-20 Artist Fellowship Program.
-On September 8, 2020 from 6-7:30PM EST, Rubin Foundation Director Sara Reisman and I will discuss excerpts from Hotline and our current conditions of mediation.
-Click to RSVP to the event or to access a recording of the talk.
-From October 15 – November 16, 2020, Hotline will be on view as a physical exhibition at A.I.R.
-Gallery
+From October 15 – November 16, 2020, Hotline was on view as a physical exhibition at .

 Charlotte Kent, "Phreaking the Hotline: Aliza Shvarts," CLOT Magazine, 28 October 2020: